Code-Institute-Submissions/Second_Milestone_Project-3/README.md

 - In future I would like to have only one page where once any anchor is clicked the page will load new content in place of the old one.
 Example of this would be, once the navigation link is clicked then only new content of the page is loaded instead of having the whole page load again.
 For this I would use JSON file, template elements and JS logic.
-What this would allow me is that I would be able to change the content easily inside a JSON file without ever having to do it through html.
+What this would allow me to do is that I would be able to change the content easily inside a JSON file without ever having to do it through html.
 So in case I want to change images, article texts, article headings I could do it all just by updating JSON file.
 This would also allow me to create a new feature where after reading an article about some location, the user can click a button which will automatically initiate a function that will load the map and display the location of the place that user has just read about.

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

 - [Bootstrap](https://getbootstrap.com/)
     - The project uses **Bootstrap** to provide a responsive toolkit for building the base of the website.